jhpyle/docassemble/_docs/scalability.md

 the keyword "ecs-optimized" and pick the most recent [AMI] that comes up.
 The [AMI]s will not be listed in any useful order, so you have to look carefully at the names, which contain the dates the [AMI]s were created.
-As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2017.03.g-amazon-ecs-optimized."
+There is also a [page on Amazon's web site] that lists the ECS-optimized AMIs by region.
+As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2017.09.c-amazon-ecs-optimized."
 If you use a different AMI, make sure that you give the machine at least 20GB of storage.
 The ECS-optimized [AMI]s provide 30GB of storage in total, which should be sufficient.

 In the "Choose Instance Type" section, select an instance type that has at least 2GB of RAM (e.g., t2.small).